All-Russian Congress of Soviets: Tenth Congress

 The Tenth All-Russian Congress of Soviets was held in Moscow from December 23–27, 1922.
 It was attended by 1,727 delegates and 488 guests.
 At this Congress, 488 were from the Bolshevik-controlled states of Ukraine, Belorussia and Transcaucasia and Joseph Stalin announced the union of the Russian Soviet Federated Socialist Republic, Ukrainian Soviet Socialist Republic, Belorussian Soviet Socialist Republic, and the Transcaucasian Soviet Federated Socialist Republic into the Soviet Union, endorsed by the Congress.
 In his speech before the Congress, Stalin, as final words, said that: "Let us hope, comrades, that by forming our Union Republic we shall create a reliable bulwark against international capitalism, and that the new Union State will be another decisive step towards the union of the working people of the whole world into a World Soviet Socialist Republic."

 Eleventh Congress

 The Eleventh All-Russian Congress of Soviets was held in Moscow from January 19–29, 1924.
 It was attended by 1,637 delegates, of whom 1,143 held voting status.

 Twelfth Congress

 The Twelfth All-Russian Congress of Soviets was held in Moscow from May 7–16, 1925.
 It was attended by 1,634 delegates, of whom 1,084 held voting rights.

+Thirteenth Congress

+The Thirteenth All-Russian Congress of Soviets was held in Moscow from April 10–17, 1927.
+It was attended by 1,603 delegates, of whom 1,088 held voting rights.